What AcidTest Will Not Accept

 Active disputes or interpersonal conflicts

-AcidTest does not arbitrate ongoing conflicts, harassment claims, or adversarial situations without discrete verification artifacts.
+AcidTest does not arbitrate ongoing conflicts, take sides in disputes, or participate in adversarial situations.

 Examples of out-of-scope requests: